don-v/JSBooks/EloquentJS_3rdEd/P1_Language/07_Prj_Robot/notes/07_Prj_Robot.md

 returns the name of a nearby place.

-Because we want robots to be able to remember things, so that they can make and execute plans, we also pass them their memory an dallow them to return a new memory.
+Because we want robots to be able to remember things, so that they can make and execute plans, we also pass them their memory and allow them to return a new memory.
 Thus, the things a robot returns is an object containing both the direction it wants to move in and a memory value that will be given back to it the next time it is called.